jesc19/quantum-computing/Grover-algorithm/README.md

 # Grover algorithm

 Grover algorithm is one of most famous and simplest codes in quantum computing.
-It shows the adventages of quantums algorithms over the classical .
+It shows the adventages of quantums algorithms over the classic ones .

 In this code we build the logic gates which allows us to choose with a greater probability a state consisting of 3 qbits.